How

 on the Y-axis.

-Center drill bits are stiff (low flex) & have a small tip allowing a good start
+Center drill bits are stiff (low flex) &

 on a curved surface.

 A long jobber drill bit can deflect off center.
-In this example, a small starter hole is
+In this example,

 made using a #2